esenes/Dogleg-analysis/manual/readMATandsort_guide.md

 ![equation](http://www.sciweavers.org/tex2img.php?eq=inc%5C_tra%20%3D%20%5Cfrac%7B%5Cint%20INC%20-%20%5Cint%20TRA%7D%7B%5Cint%20INC%20%2B%20%5Cint%20TRA%7D%20%5Cqquad%20%5Cqquad%20inc%5C_ref%20%3D%20%5Cfrac%7B%5Cint%20INC%20-%20%5Cint%20REF%7D%7B%5Cint%20INC%20%2B%20%5Cint%20REF%7D%20&bc=White&fc=Black&im=jpg&fs=12&ff=arev&edit=0)

 * Are applied algorithms for the **spike detection**
- * The fast algorithm is compares the difference between the _B0_ pulse and the previous two.
+ * The [fast algorithm](https://github.com/esenes/Dogleg-analysis/blob/master/manual/fastSpike.md) compares the difference between the _B0_ pulse and the previous two pulses (is applied only when both the backup pulses are available).
+Please note that is designed to trhrow an error very easily in order to avoid positive falses.
+In every case of indecision, the other algorithm is triggered.
+ * The digital filter is applied in all the other cases or when the prevous algorithm fails.
+More infos on the filter design are available [here](https://github.com/esenes/Dogleg-analysis/blob/master/manual/freqSpike.md)